Maternity Leave

 The earliest you can start your maternity leave and pay is 11 weeks before your baby is due, unless you give birth sooner.
 It is up to you to decide when you wish to start your maternity leave.
 You can work right up to the birth if you wish.

-If you are off work with a pregnancy-related absence (this could include a health and safety suspension or pregnancy-related sickness) in the four weeks before the week the baby is due, your employer automatically begin your maternity leave.
+If you are off work with a pregnancy-related absence (this could include a health and safety suspension or pregnancy-related sickness) in the four weeks before the week the baby is due, your employer can automatically begin your maternity leave.
+However, your employer may decide to disregard the occasional day of absence during this period if they choose.
 This is the only circumstance where your employer has any say into when your maternity leave starts.

 If you give birth before the date you have arranged to start maternity leave, your leave and pay will start the day after the birth.
 Statutory Maternity Pay (SMP) or Maternity Allowance (MA) will start on the same day as your maternity leave, which would be the day after your first day of pregnancy-related absence or the day after the birth.